openshift/origin-aggregated-logging/fluentd/vendored_gem_src/elasticsearch-transport/README.md

 To work on the code, clone and bootstrap the main repository first -- please see instructions in the main [README](../README.md#development).

-To run tests, launch a testing cluster -- again, see instructions in the main [README](../README.md#development) -- and use the Rake tasks:
+To run tests, launch a testing cluster and use the Rake tasks:

 ```
 time rake test:unit
 time rake test:integration
 ```

-Unit tests have to use Ruby 1.8 compatible syntax, integration tests can use Ruby 2.x syntax and features.
+Use `COVERAGE=true` before running a test task to check coverage with Simplecov.

 ## License